SOFTENG701G1/Flatmate-Management-System/CONTRIBUTING.md

 These standards, conventions, and guidelines will provide for uniformity in the development, construction and installation of reliable program.

+For any document changes, please submit a change request using: [Document Change](ISSUE_TEMPLATE/documentation-update.md)

+For any feature requests, please submit a feature request using: [Feature Request](ISSUE_TEMPLATE/feature_request.md)

 ## Pull requests

 Please ensure the following steps are carefully followed when making a PR.